 APY factors in how often interest is compounded and added to the balance.
 Because APY includes compounding, it is typically higher than the simple interest rate.

-For real estate investors, this means funds set aside for future needs, like a new roof or HVAC system, can grow on their own.
+This means funds set aside for future needs, like a new roof or HVAC system, can grow on their own.
 For example, if you deposit $10,000 into a savings account with a 5.00% APY, you could earn $500 in interest in one year.

 This earned interest is then added to your principal, so in the following year, you earn interest on $10,500.
 Over multiple years, this compounding effect can add a significant amount to your reserves without you adding more funds.